ewaldhorn/whatamess/README.md

-# Just an absolute smorgasbord of experiments
+# Just a HEAP of various experiments

 Best not to look too closely, you might pick up bad habits!

-## PLEASE NOTE
+## PLEASE REMEMBER

 These are _experiments_, often in some state of flux.
 I might try something that I am thinking of doing a talk about, or do